maliMirkec/acclaimed/README.md

 ## Configuration

-Acclaimed uses `.acclaimed.json` file to read the config.
+Acclaimed CSS uses `.acclaimed.json` file to read the config.
 The example is shown below.

 ```json
 [{